Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Numerical Optimization

 \section{Numerical Optimization}

 In variational hybrid quantum-classical algorithms, such as VQE, the execution on the quantum processor evaluates the objective function to be optimized classically.
-In most cases, it is not possible to calculate gradients directly, thus derivative-free optimization methods are required.
+We restrict ourselves to derivative-free methods.
+Evaluation of, and comparison with, gradient-based and gradient-approximating methods~\cite{Kubler2020adaptiveoptimizer}\cite{crooks2019gradients} is worthy of a study of its own.
 For a deterministic function $f:\Omega\subset {\rm I\!R}^n \rightarrow {\rm I\!R}$ over a domain $\Omega$ of interest that has lower and upper bounds on the problem variables, derivative-free algorithms require only evaluations of $f$ but no derivative information.
 They assume that the derivatives of $f$ are neither symbolically nor numerically available, and that bounds, such as Lipschitz constants, for the derivatives of $f$ are also unavailable.

 Optimizers are judged on the quality of the solution and on their speed and scalability.
 A good solution has a short distance to the true global optimum, high accuracy of the optimal parameters found, or both.
 A good overview and thorough evaluation of derivative-free algorithms can be found in Rios et al.~\cite{Rios2013}.
 The main criteria for matching an optimizer to a problem are the convexity and the smoothness of the optimization surfaces.
 Convexity has the familiar meaning; smoothness in our context requires that the function is ``sufficiently often differentiable''.
 In VQE, the shape of the optimization surface is determined by the ansatz, and although typical surfaces are smooth, noise can change this considerably.